 Under the state labor law, it is unlawful for an employer to:

 • Refuse to hire any person because of age.

 • Discharge or bar any person from employment because of age.

 • Discriminate against any person in compensation or in other terms or conditions of employment because of age.

 • Print or circulate any statement, advertisement, or publication or to use any form of application for employment that expresses any limitation, specification, or discrimination as to age.

-• Make any inquiry in connection with prospective employment that expresses any limitation, specification, or discrimination as to age, unless based upon a BFOQ.
+• Make any inquiry in connection with prospective employment that expresses any limitation, specification, or discrimination as to age, unless based on a bona fide occupational qualification (BFOQ).

 • Use an employment application form to inquire about an applicant’s age in connection with prospective employment

 Under the WLAD, it is unlawful for an employer to:

 • Discharge or otherwise discriminate against any person because he or she has opposed any practices forbidden by the WLAD or because he or she has filed a charge, testified, or assisted in any proceeding under the WLAD.